apisearch-io/docs/ui/quickstart.md

 or using `.addWidgets(...widgets)` to add widgets in bulk mode, like in the example below.

+Check all the available widgets in our [UI Reference](reference.md)

 Once your setup is done, you just call the `.init()` method to start all the magic!